- Academic Affairs

 The Office 365 Implementation Team updates these Frequently Asked Questions regularly.
 If your question is not answered here, please email the IT Help Desk.

-- Office Online is a collection of the browser-based, limited functionality editions of Word, Excel, PowerPoint and OneNote.
+- Office Online is a collection of the browser-based, limited functionality editions of Word, Excel, PowerPoint, and OneNote.
 With Office Online, you can easily access OneDrive for Business and SharePoint documents through most web browsers.
-Office Online allows for collaboration and simultaneous editing of documents between multiple individuals.
+Office Online allows for collaboration and simultaneous editing of documents among multiple individuals.

 - Office Apps is available through the Office 365 portal.
 It is full-featured productivity software including Word, PowerPoint, Excel, Outlook, OneNote, and more that is installed locally on your desktop or laptop computer.
 As a current UMB faculty or staff member, you can install these applications on up to five of your personal devices.